FAQ - About Fizzicle

 Do you do collabs?

 We LOOOOOOOOVE collabs.
 But we really don't like freeriders (Sorry, influenzas).
-Drop the boss woman a line at firstname.lastname@example.org and like her favourite British detective says "Don't be boring".
+Drop the boss a line at email@example.com and like everyone’s British detective says "Don't be boring".